-Prior to implementation of mitigation, implementation of the Project would result in potentially significant impacts to Aesthetics, Biological Resources, Cultural Resources, Hazards and Hazardous Material, Hydrology and Water Quality, Noise, Public Services, and Recreation.
-Implementation of the MMs, as detailed the environmental analysis presented in the Environmental Checklist Form and presented in Table 1, Mitigation Program, below would reduce all potentially significant impacts to Aesthetics, Biological Resources, Cultural Resources, Hazards and Hazardous Material, Hydrology and Water Quality, Noise, Public Services, and Recreation to a less than significant level.
+Prior to implementation of mitigation, implementation of the Project would result in potentially significant impacts to Aesthetics, Biological Resources, Cultural Resources, Hazards and Hazardous Material, Hydrology and Water Quality, Noise, and Public Services.
+Implementation of the MMs, as detailed the environmental analysis presented in the Environmental Checklist Form and presented in Table 1, Mitigation Program, below would reduce all potentially significant impacts to Aesthetics, Biological Resources, Cultural Resources, Hazards and Hazardous Material, Hydrology and Water Quality, Noise, and Public Services to a less than significant level.
 MM AES-1, MM BIO-1 through MM Bio-10, MM CUL-1, MM CUL-2, MM HAZ-1 through MM HAZ-3, MM NOI-1, and MM PUB-1 would be included in the Contractor Specifications and bid documents, as appropriate, and verified as part of the Mitigation Monitoring and Reporting Program (MMRP), consistent with Section 15097 of the State CEQA Guidelines.

-Potential Impact Mitigation Measures Timing Responsible Party Level of Significance After Mitigation Aesthetic Substantially degrade the existing visual character or quality of the site and its surroundings Mitigation Measure AES-1.
+Potential Impact Mitigation Measures Timing Implementing Party Monitoring Party Frequency and Duration of Monitoring Performance Criteria Aesthetic Substantially degrade the existing visual character or quality of the site and its surroundings.
+Mitigation Measure AES-1.
 The County will implement measures to avoid and minimize potential adverse effects on the visual character of the site and vicinity.
-Incorporate designs, possibly architectural form liners, and concrete staining on the exterior girders and bridge railing to maintain the character of the existing bridge and the natural surroundings.
+Incorporate architectural form liners stained to resemble rocks along the trail retaining wall, bridge piers and abutments to maintain the character of the existing bridge and the natural surroundings.
 Revegetate and restore any disturbed areas with the appropriate native vegetation to minimize erosion and visual contrast with existing vegetation in compliance with Section 20, "Landscape" and Section 21 "Erosion Control" of the Caltrans Standard Specifications 2015.
 Replace benches located along the trail to the same location without damages.
 Any newly planted trees within the construction staging area will be hand dug and placed into planters during the winter months preceding construction.
 The trees will be irrigated and cared for by a qualified professional to ensure survival during construction.
 If the trees do not survive repotting prior to construction and/or replanting after construction is complete, they will be replaced at a 1:1 ratio.
-Prior to and during construction activities SCDPW Less than significant Biological Resource es • ı Project implementation has the potential to impact special status aquatic/semi- aquatic and terrestrial species.
+Prior to and following construction activities SCDPW/ Design Engineer/ Construction Contractor SCDPW/ Design Reviews/ Following construction Comply with the condition Biological Resou rces Project implementation has the potential to impact special status aquatic/semi- aquatic and terrestrial species.
 Mitigation Measure BIO-1: The County will implement measures to avoid and minimize potential adverse effects on special status species.
 Prior to conducting work and during work, the following measures will be implemented.
 A qualified biologist will conduct environmental awareness training for all construction workers prior to construction workers beginning their work efforts on the project.
 The training shall include information on species identification, avoidance measures to be implemented by the project, and the regulatory requirements and penalties for noncompliance.
 Ground disturbance and construction footprints will be minimized to the greatest degree feasible.
 During construction, all trash that may attract predators will be properly contained, removed from the work area, and disposed of regularly.
 The County or its contractor will remove all trash and construction debris from the work area on a daily basis.
 Vehicles or equipment would not be refueled within 100 feet of a wetland, stream or other waterway unless a bermed and lined refueling area is constructed.
 Construction equipment would arrive at the project clean and free of soil, seed, and plant parts to reduce the likelihood of introducing new weed species.
-Prior to and during construction activities SCDPW Less than significant
+Prior to and during construction activities SCDPW/ Construction Contractor SCDPW/ Biological Contractor Once prior to construction/ To be completed as needed Comply with the condition